 Judge Nevin has lectured throughout the United States on a host of subjects focusing primarily on trial practice and the rules of evidence.
 He serves as faculty for the National Institute of Trial Advocacy and the Washington State Judicial College.
 Judge Nevin has taught on the undergraduate and graduate level for approximately thirty years.
 Currently, he serves as an Adjunct Professor of Trial Advocacy and Military Law at the Seattle University School of Law, Adjunct Professor Kessler Edison Trial Advocacy Program at Emory University School of Law and Lecturer Humanitarian Law Catholic University of Lublin, Poland.

 Judge Nevin's scholarly work includes Montana's Real Property Forfeiture Statute: Will it Pass Constitutional Muster?
 Volume 54 Mont.
 L. Rev. 69 (1993), Tellevik v.
 Real Property: Washington's Constitutional Dilemma 29 Gonz.
 L. Rev. 303 (1993/94), Conviction, Confrontation and Crawford; Gang Expert Testimony as Testimonial Hearsay 34 SEATTLE U. L. REV. 857 (2011) and Neither A Model of Clarity Nor A Model Statute: An Analysis of The History, Challenges, and Suggested Changes To the "New" Article 67 A.F.
 L. Rev. 269 (2011).

-Judge Nevin is a graduate of Washington State University and holds an MBAJ.D. from Gonzaga University.
+Judge Nevin holds a BA from Washington State University and an MBA\J.D. from Gonzaga University.